DrSLMac/hotel-overlook/docs/README.md

-# Welcome to The Claymore House, where ancient tradition meets modern luxury.
+# Welcome to The Claymore House
+## Where ancient tradition meets modern luxury.
 ## Fàilte gu Alba!
 (Scottish Gaelic for "Welcome to Scotland!")

 ## Introduction